Limitations of Deep Learning for Inverse Problems on Digital Hardware: Preliminaries from the Theory of Computation

 holds true for all $N \in \N$ and all $k \geq e(N)$. \item A \textit{real number} $x$ is \textit{computable}, if there exists a computable sequence $(r_k)_{k \in \N}$ of rationals which converges effectively to $x$.
 We refer to the sequence $(r_k)_{k \in \N}$ as a \textit{representation} for $x$ and denote the set of computable real numbers by $\R_c$. \end{enumerate} \end{Definition}

-Next, we mention some properties of computable numbers as well as its extension to multi-dimensional objects.
+Next, we introduce some properties of computable numbers as well as its extension to multi-dimensional objects.

 \begin{Remark} \begin{enumerate}[(1)] \item The set $\R_c$ is a subfield of $\R$ with countably many elements.
-In addition, since all rational numbers are computable, the set $\R_c$ is dense in $\R$. \item A number $x \in \R$ is computable if and only if there exists a computable sequence of rational numbers $(r_k)_{k \in \N}$ such that
+Since all rational numbers are computable, $\R_c$ is dense in $\R$. \item A number $x \in \R$ is computable if and only if there exists a computable sequence of rational numbers $(r_k)_{k \in \N}$ such that